lsst/lsst-texmf/docs/install.rst

 Installing lsst-texmf
 #####################

-You can get the LSST Latex classes and style files from GitHub:
+You can get the LSST LaTeX classes and style files from GitHub:

 .. code-block:: bash

    git clone https://github.com/lsst/lsst-texmf

-To enable Latex to find the style files the :envvar:`TEXMFHOME` environment variable can be set to the :file:`texmf` subdirectory.
+To enable LaTeX to find the style files the :envvar:`TEXMFHOME` environment variable can be set to the :file:`texmf` subdirectory.
 For example, the following can be used if you are in the directory from which you cloned the repository:

 .. code-block:: bash